marcbeep/spenny/README.md

    - Spenny provides insights into overspending by allowing users to monitor negative balances within budget categories.
    - Proactive alerts and notifications help users stay informed and make informed financial decisions.

+7. **Dashboard Charts**

+- Spenny offers some key analytics on your spending such as:
+  - Weekly spending trends (money spent per day as a chart).
+  - Weekly breakdown of expenses by pie chart (as a pie chart).
+  - Net worth over time (taking into account assets and liabilities).
+  - Net worth breakdown (accounts and investment breakdown).

+---

 ### Schemas